France celebrates Bastille Day with American twist

-PARIS — The streets around the Champs Elysée Avenue in western Paris were brimming with French citizens and tourists watching the Bastille Day parade early Thursday.
+PARIS — The streets around the Champs Élysées Avenue in western Paris were brimming with French citizens and tourists watching the Bastille Day parade early Friday.

 Some had woken up in the middle of the night to travel to the capital for the spectacle, others had come to watch family members, while others had come just to catch a glimpse of U.S. President Donald Trump.

-The president is attending the event as French President Emmanuel Macron’s guest of honor.
+The president attended the event as French President Emmanuel Macron’s guest of honor.

 This year’s Bastille Day parade has dual symbolism: Not only does it celebrate July 14, France’s most important holiday, marking the storming of the Bastille prison in 1789, which helped spark the French Revolution.
 It also commemorates the 100th anniversary of the United States' entry into World War I.

-The two leaders will look on as U.S. and French troops march side by side down the grand avenue.
+The two leaders looked on as U.S. and French troops march side by side down the grand avenue.

 “We came here for Donald Trump,” said Sylvain Martel, 40, who had woken his family up at 3 a.m. local time (9 p.m.
 ET) to drive to the parade in Paris from Nancy, some 4.5 hours to the east.
 “He’s the most powerful man in the world and we’re happy he’s here to celebrate July 14."